USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

-Taking bpp as the horizontal axis and the reconstructed \textit{PSNR/MS-SSIM} as the vertical axis, we present the rate and distortion curves of different image compression schemes over USTC-TD 2022 and 2023 image datasets in Fig.~\ref{fig:img_results_avg}\,.
-From the overall results, we can find that the partial learned schemes (\emph{iWave++}\cite{ma2020end}, \emph{ELIC}\cite{he2022elic}, \emph{MLIC++}\cite{jiang2023mlic}) can outperform the traditional image compression schemes and achieve better compression performance than \textit{H.266/VVC} on proposed datasets under different metrics, which show its powerful potential.
-Here we further analyze their performance from the perspective of content elements of different test images of USTC-TD.

-As shown in Fig.~\ref{fig:drd-image}\,, the detailed RD curves of some test images (\textit{USTC-2022-12}, \textit{USTC-2023-15}, \textit{USTC-2022-17}, \textit{USTC-2023-07}) with some special phenomenons are illustrated, and the results of each test image are presented in the Section II of supplementary material.
-Based on the performance comparison of these schemes and feature analysis of proposed datasets (Section IV.C), the conclusions mainly include the following four aspects:
+Taking bpp as the horizontal axis and the reconstructed \textit{PSNR, MS-SSIM, VMAF (MSE/MS-SSIM model)} as the vertical axis, we present the rate and distortion curves of different image compression schemes over USTC-TD 2022 and 2023 image datasets in Fig.~\ref{fig:img_results_avg}\,.
+From the overall results, we can find that the partially learned schemes (\textit{iWave++}\cite{ma2020end}, \textit{ELIC}\cite{he2022elic}, \textit{MLIC++}\cite{jiang2023mlic}) can outperform the traditional image compression schemes and achieve better compression performance than \textit{H.266/VVC} on proposed datasets under different metrics, which show its powerful potential.
+Here we analyze their performance from the perspective of content factors of different test images of USTC-TD.
+As shown in Fig.~\ref{fig:drd-image}\,, the detailed RD curves of some test images (\textit{USTC-2022-12}, \textit{USTC-2023-15}, \textit{USTC-2022-17}, \textit{USTC-2023-07}) with some special phenomenons are illustrated, and the results of each test image are presented in supplementary material.
+Based on the performance comparison of these schemes and feature analysis of proposed datasets (Section IV.C), the conclusions mainly include four aspects: